-Custom Oral Appliances
+Custom Oral Appliances in Belmont

 You can purchase one-size-fits-all and boil-and-bite mouthguards and nightguards online or in stores, but they’re simply not the same as getting a custom-fit guard from your dentist.
 Not only do we fabricate mouthguards to fit your teeth and mouth precisely, the material we use is of a higher quality than boil-and-bite versions.
 The result is protection that you’ll actually wear.

 If you or your child participates in sports, it’s important to have a custom mouthguard to protect the teeth and jaw from injury.
 Mouthguards are especially important for patients with orthodontic braces.
 We take an impression of your teeth, then create a device fitted to your mouth for a more comfortable fit, easier breathing, and better protection.
 Preventing injury is much more budget-friendly than repairing the damage caused by facial trauma.
 Let us worry about your teeth while you worry about scoring!